A tool for turning .pex files into Function-as-a-Service artifacts (https://github.com/pantsbuild/lambdex).

-[ "CPython>=3.7,<3.10" ]
+[ "CPython>=3.7,<3.12" ]

 Python interpreter constraints for this tool.

 --entry-point since console script names have a higher expectation of staying stable across releases of the tool.
 Usually, you will not want to change this from the default.

 The entry point for the tool.
 Generally you only want to use this option if the tool does not offer a

 Updated 1 day ago